-Lately I’ve taken on more and more older clients with a 92 year old lady being the oldest!
-There are different considerations when designing programs and working within this specific group of clients.
+Lately I’ve taken on more and more older clients with a 92-year-old leading the way!
+There are different considerations when designing programs and working within this specific group.

 First and foremost is balance.
 As we age our risk of falling also increases, in this article I will discuss three basic balance exercises for seniors.

 We live in an age where we have made great strides in healthcare, to the point where we are living much longer than our ancestors ever did.
 The increase in age of the general population brings different challenges, as certain neuro-musculo skeletal changes takes place.RELATED: RECOMMENDED PLANS FOR YOU

 It is commonplace to lose muscle mass, bone density decrease along with our coordination.
 The causes could be varied from being sedentary to degenerative diseases like osteoporosis.